Built for agents. Built for humans.

 an LLM can actually drive.

-Then it does the thing nobody else does: it exposes every one of those capabilities as a Model Context Protocol tool. file_write, ingress_create, database_query, debugger_step_over — all callable by any LLM.
+Then it does the thing nobody else does: it exposes every one of those capabilities as a Model Context Protocol tool. file_write, ingress_create, database_query, build_deploy, debugger_step_over — all callable by any LLM.

 DieselEngine // one JAR